openvinotoolkit/nncf/docs/styleguide/PyGuide.md

 ### 3.8 Error Messages

-Error messages (such as: message strings on exceptions like `ValueError`, or messages shown to the user) should follow three guidelines:
+Error messages (such as: message strings on exceptions like `ValueError`, or messages shown to the user) should follow guidelines:
 - The message needs to precisely match the actual error condition.
 - Interpolated pieces need to always be clearly identifiable as such.
+- The message should start with a capital letter.

 <a id="s3.9-todo-comments"></a>
 <a id="39-todo-comments"></a>